 Inspired by paintings she made in high school, she saw an opportunity to share her message with children; and so, the Absurdimals were born.
 Gwendolyn believes in the goodness of children, and in their power to make for a better tomorrow.
-It is her hope that with the help of the Absurdimals, we can teach children to appreciate and respect one another, regardless of differences, while learning to love themselves, absurdities and all.
+She hopes that with the help of the Absurdimals, we can teach children to appreciate and respect one another, regardless of differences, while learning to love themselves, absurdities and all.

 How did you become an author?

 It happened very unexpectedly.
-I was in my last semester of law school at the time, also having been working on a project centered around themes of acceptance and love of individuality.
-By chance, I found some old paintings I’d made of hybrid animals and instantly realized they would make a great vehicle for bringing the same messages to children.
+I was in my last semester of law school at the time, also has been working on a project centered around themes of acceptance and love of individuality.
+By chance, I found some old paintings I’d made of hybrid animals and instantly realized they would make an excellent vehicle for bringing the same messages to children.
 Books seemed like the obvious place to start.

 You have a new book coming out; can you give us a sneak peek?